owm111/hackneyed-x11-cursors/README.md

 - **Xfce:** If you get your distro's default theme mixed with your custom one, run `xfwm4 --replace` (already fixed in `lightdm-gtk-greeter`?);

 - **Plasma on Wayland:** Whoever claims to use it as a daily driver had to work around the inconsistencies.
 If you're wondering, start a Wayland session with this (or any other) theme.
-Be aware that, as of now, Plasma cannot change the theme on the fly, so you have to set the theme before starting a new Wayland session;
+Be aware that, as of now, Plasma cannot change the theme on the fly, so you have to set it before starting a new session;

 - **Chromium 62+ and derivatives:** Uses `all-scroll` as `move`;